 Telethon Community Cinemas screens outdoor movies from November to April each year and donates its profits to children’s charities in Western Australia.

-We caught up with local Telethon Community Cinemas beneficiary, HorsePower Australia, to learn more about the positive impact they’re having in the community.
+We caught up with local Telethon Community Cinemas beneficiary, HorsePower Australia, to learn about the positive impact the organisation has on the community.

 The HorsePower experience

-HorsePower Australia (HorsePower) is a registered voluntary, charitable not for profit organisation supporting individuals with diversabilities across WA.
+HorsePower Australia (HorsePower) is a registered voluntary, charitable not-for-profit organisation supporting individuals with diverse abilities across WA.

-Previously known as Riding for the Disabled Association of Western Australia, HorsePower Australia has been a Telethon Community Cinemas fundraising beneficiary for 18 years and today operates 14 member centres in WA – including Perth, Geraldton, and the South West and Great Southern regions.
+Previously known as Riding for the Disabled Association of Western Australia, HorsePower Australia operates 14 member centres in WA – including in Perth, Geraldton, and the South West and Great Southern regions.

-Their programs range from riding and carriage driving, to vaulting, hippotherapy (balance and core stability) or simply walking with horses.
+Its programs range from riding and carriage driving to vaulting, hippotherapy (balance and core stability), and walking with horses.

 Nicky Bushell, Vice President at HorsePower Swan Valley, has been volunteering with HorsePower for 25 years and considers the organisation’s Telethon Community Cinemas partnership vitally important.

-HorsePower’s team of 600 volunteers includes two experienced coaches, educational assistants, teachers, physiotherapists and business administrators – each donating their time because they love helping others in need.
+HorsePower’s team of 600 volunteers includes two experienced coaches, educational assistants, teachers, physiotherapists, and business administrators who each donate their time because they love helping others in need.

 HorsePower’s mission is simple: to help children one hoof beat at a time.
-Nicky explains horses offer a special bond with children; non-judgmental, willing to do what’s asked of them and warm and comforting for kids.
+Nicky explains horses offer a special bond with children; they’re non-judgmental, willing to do what’s asked of them, and warm and comforting for kids.